Honorable Fernando L. Aenlle-Rocha

 Prior to filing a motion, counsel shall comply with Local Rule 7-3, including the requisite conference of counsel.
 The notice of motion must include a statement of compliance with Local Rule 7-3.

 All discovery motions and stipulations, including those relating to protective orders, are to be calendared before the Magistrate Judge whose initials appear in parentheses after the case number.
-Documents may not be filed under seal in matters pending before the district judge based on a protective order governing discovery that has been signed by the Magistrate Judge.
+Documents may not be filed under seal in matters pending before the district judge based solely on a protective order governing discovery that has been signed by the Magistrate Judge.
 A separate and additional showing of good cause as to each category of document or information is required.
 Fed.
 R. Civ.
 P. 26(c); Phillips ex rel.
 Estates of Byrd v.
 General Motors Corp., 307 F.3d 1206, 1212 (9th Cir.
 2002).
 The parties also are required to comply with Local Rule 79-5 (Confidential Court Records).

 All filings should conform to the applicable requirements specified by Local Rule 11.
 All papers filed with the court must conform to Local Rule 11-3.1.1, which generally requires typeface of 14 point or larger for Times New Roman and 12 point or larger for Courier.